Henry Conyngham, 1st and last Earl Conynham of Mount Charles1

 M, #228858, b.
 26 December 1766, d.
 27 January 1832

 Hon.
-Sir Francis Nathaniel Pierpoint Burton Conyngham was born on 26 December 1766 at London, England.1 He was the son of Francis Pierpoint Conyngham, 2nd Baron Conyngham of Mount Charles and Elizabeth Clements.1 He married Hon.
+Sir Francis Nathaniel Pierpoint Burton Conyngham was born on 26 December 1766 at London, EnglandG.1 He was the son of Francis Pierpoint Conyngham, 2nd Baron Conyngham of Mount Charles and Elizabeth Clements.1 He married Hon.
 Valentina Letitia Lawless, daughter of Nicholas Lawless, 1st Baron Cloncurry and Margaret Browne, on 4 June 1801.2 He died on 27 January 1832 at age 65.1

-Hon.
-Sir Francis Nathaniel Pierpoint Burton Conyngham gained the rank of Colonel in the service of the Clare Militia.2 He held the office of Member of Parliament (M.P.) for County Clare between 1790 and 1827.2 He was invested as a Knight Grand Cross, Hanoverian Order (G.C.H.).1 He held the office of Lieutenant-Governor of Lower Canada between 1808 and 1825.1
+He gained the rank of Colonel in the Clare Militia.2 He held the office of Member of Parliament (M.P.) for County Clare between 1790 and 1827.2 He was appointed Knight Grand Cross, Hanoverian Order (G.C.H.)1 He held the office of Lieutenant-Governor of Lower Canada between 1808 and 1825.1

 Children of Hon.
 Sir Francis Nathaniel Pierpoint Burton Conyngham and Hon.
 Valentina Letitia Lawless